jurf/jurf.github.io/_posts/2017-08-13-scribus-nightly-and-development-flatpaks.md

 You heard it.
 Getting the latest Scribus is now as easy as clicking this [link][0].
 (Of course you need Flatpak [installed][1].)
-Or if the git-y bleeding edge isn't your thing, then click this [link][2] for the more stable development version, currently at 1.5.3, which, apart from lacking the scary red warning text in the splash screen, also bundles OTF support for all that flfi-ing, small caps and proportional oldstyle goodness, and a myriad of other probably more important [changes][3].
+Or if the git-y bleeding edge isn't your thing, then click this [link][2] (if you get a 404 don't worry, it'll be up in a couple of hours) for the more stable development version, currently at 1.5.3, which, apart from lacking the scary red warning text in the splash screen, also manages to tuck in OTF support for all that flfi-ing, small caps and proportional oldstyle goodness, and a myriad of other probably more important [changes][3].